 The scenic zipline tour celebrates Brisbane as a New World City.
 It will also offer spectacular views of:

 |Indigenous cultural heritage tour and skywalk||A guided indigenous experience that tells the story of indigenous life prior to colonial settlement.
 This will use the 349m suspended bridge walk.

 It will be an engaging walking tour exploring things such as bush tucker and Aboriginal stories.

 It will be constructed above JC Slaughter Falls and will link the treetop canopy tour and the arrival centre.

-The arrival centre, which will be situated at the former Legacy Way workforce car park located on Sir Samuel Griffith Drive at the Scenic Drive intersection, will include administration and operations for the zipline.
+The arrival centre will be situated at the former Legacy Way workforce car park located on Sir Samuel Griffith Drive.
+It will include administration and operations for the zipline.
 The proposed arrival centre includes 102 off-street car parks and 33 on-street car parks for zipline customers.

 The project will also involve implementing a shuttle service for zipline customers.
 The shuttle service will ease traffic congestion and impacts to existing car park facilities.

-Council has submitted a development application to ensure the zipline meets planning standards while having minimal impact on the environment, amenity and local community.
+Council submitted a development application on 3 September 2018 to ensure the zipline meets planning standards while having minimal impact on the environment, amenity and local community.
 An external planning company produced the development application, which addresses all codes and statutory requirements through extensive detailed technical reports by qualified experts.

 These technical studies include:

 - bushfire risk, hazard assessment and management plan